 My lease is below 80 years, but I am not planning on selling.

 This is a tricky one.
-On one hand, a change in the law might make extending your lease cheaper.
+On one hand, a change in the law should make extending your lease cheaper.
 On the other hand, the longer you wait the more expensive it will get.

 It’s a gamble!